LeongBryan/bible-quizarium/README.md

 ## GitHub Actions Data Pipeline
 ### Overview
 The repository includes an automated data pipeline that syncs approved questions from Google Sheets into a single JSON file (data/questions.json).
 This ensures the bot can load questions locally without making live API calls, improving performance and reliability.
+The logic is in the workflow and uses `./scripts/build_questions.py`

 ### Workflow
 - **Trigger**: Manual only (workflow_dispatch) — only maintainers can run it.